 Oil containers are containers that have a capacity of 30 litres or less and that were manufactured and used for the purpose of containing lubricating oil.
-Oil containers are collected from residential and all IC&I Generators.
+Waste oil containers are collected from residential and all IC&I generators.

 Containers manufactured and used for the purpose of containing lubricating oil are primarily manufactured from HDPE plastic.
-Oil is typically sold in container sizes of 500 ml, 946 ml, 1L, 3.78L, 4L, 4.4L, 4.73L 5L, 10L, 18.9L, and 20L.
 Oil containers containing lubricating oil are emptied by the vehicle owner (DIY) or, more commonly, by an automobile service provider (DIFM).
+Waste oil container sizes are typically 500 ml, 946 ml, 1L, 3.78L, 4L, 4.4L, 4.73L 5L, 10L, 18.9L, and 20L.